How to Develop a Disaster Recovery Plan for a Small Business

 Budgeting for disaster recovery is a critical aspect of small business preparedness.
 Small businesses should set aside a specific part of their annual budget for disaster recovery.
 This money should cover creating and maintaining a disaster plan, as well as training and equipment.
 It’s important to focus on protecting the most crucial parts of the business.
 Small businesses should also investigate insurance options like business interruption, property, or cyber insurance to help cover costs in case of a disaster.
 While insurance premiums may be an extra cost, they can provide financial help when a disaster strikes.
 A well-planned disaster recovery budget helps small businesses prepare and reduce financial stress during emergencies.

 But what about those small businesses with limited budgets and resources?
-For those with limited budgets and resources, outsourcing your disaster recovery plan and solution to a managed service provider (MSP), is a great alternative.
-MSP’s can provide specialized expertise and a deep understanding of industry best practices, cutting-edge technologies, and evolving security threats, allowing small businesses to benefit from a tailored disaster recovery strategy without the need for extensive internal investments.
+Outsourcing your disaster recovery plan and solution to a managed service provider (MSP) is a great alternative.
+MSPs can provide specialized expertise and a deep understanding of industry best practices, cutting-edge technologies, and evolving security threats, allowing small businesses to benefit from a tailored disaster recovery strategy without the need for extensive internal investments.
 Additionally, outsourcing to an MSP can enhance the efficiency and reliability of a disaster recovery process, ensuring quick response times and minimizing downtime in the event of a disruption.

 How Can Veeam Help?

 We encourage small businesses to prioritize disaster recovery planning.
 At Veeam, our mission is to help every company bounce forward.
-As part of that we have put together a range of solutions tailored to small businesses’ needs, including Veeam-powered DRaaS, , and managed backup & DR services.
-See these solutions in more detail below.
+As part of that, we have put together a range of solutions tailored to small businesses’ needs, including Veeam-powered DRaaS, and managed backup & DR services.

 • Veeam-Powered DRaaS: Allows you to work with trusted service providers to customize a disaster recovery plan that fits your needs and budget.
-Built on Veeam Data Platform, our partners support customers from plan development to testing, documentation, and full management.
+Built on the Veeam Data Platform, our partners support customers’ disaster recovery services for small businesses from plan development to testing, documentation, and full management.

 • SMB Backup and Recovery Solutions: Gives you the freedom to manage and shift your infrastructure, storage, and backup restores as needed, while giving you the confidence to recover any data you need, even from cross-platform workloads – instantly.